sophievanduiv/wwwmia/README.md

 </br>
 **org.apache.cordova.camera** This plugin allows the app to use the phone's camera.
 This function allows users to send an image that explains the reason why the toilet needs to be cleaned. </br>
 </br>
-OPTION **cordova.plugins.email** This plugin allows to send information via e-mail.
-It will only be used if Helpshift doens't work properly.
+**cordova.plugins.email** This plugin allows to send information via e-mail to the cleaning company.

-## External services
-**https://www.helpshift.com/** The text and images that are being saved while using the ShitApp are send to an external service called Helpshift.
-Helpshift is a platform that uses it's own database to store external information.

 ## Back-end
-The ShitApp sends a set of information, this information has to be stored in the Helpshift database.
-The information includes plain text and images.
-The cleaning company has access to this platform and their database via the Helpshift app.
-Via various notifications they're being updated with the latest new about the toilets.
-This is very little timeconsuming and works very easily, so it's best of both worlds.
+The information filled in by the user in the app will ben send through e-mail to the cleaning company.